OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 #### Periphery

 - `Composites` - Enables gas-efficient combined actions (e.g., deposit + borrow).
-- `Migrator` - Streamlines transition from Cooler V1 to V2.
+- `Migrator` - Historical periphery used to streamline transition from Cooler V1 to V2.

 ### Loan Terms and Conditions

-Before borrowing from the Clearinghouse, it's important to understand the terms and conditions:
+Before borrowing from MonoCooler, it's important to understand the terms and conditions:

 - Loans are extended in USDS, against gOHM collateral
-- Loans have an annualized interest rate of 0.5%, as approved by OCG Proposal 8
+- Loans have a governance-set annualized interest rate.
+The current on-chain rate is approximately 0.4988% per year.
-- The Initial Origination loan-to-collateral ratio (as of May 15, 2025) is 2961.64 USDS/gOHM (~ 11 USDS/OHM)
+- The current origination LTV is approximately 3,028.24 USDS/gOHM.
+- The current liquidation LTV is approximately 3,058.52 USDS/gOHM.
-- The Liquidation Premium is 1%.
+- The liquidation premium is 1%.
-- The LTV Drip Rate: max (positive) rate of change of Origination LTV allowed: 0.0000011574 USDS/second (0.1 USDS/day)
+- The LTV drip rate is the maximum positive rate of change of origination LTV allowed: 0.0000011574 USDS/second, or 0.1 USDS/day.
 - Minimum debt required to open a loan: 1000 USDS
 - Debt must remain above 1000 USDS or be paid off entirely if closing a position.
 - Origination LTV Update Interval: 604800 seconds (7 days)

 :::note
-The system gradually increases the LTV through a drip mechanism, moving from its current value toward the target origination LTV for the Cooler V2 policy to be 2991.2564 USDS/gOHM (~ 11.11 USDS/OHM) on 15th May 2026.
-This is a linear release, not a cadence-based recalculation.
+The system gradually increases origination LTV through a drip mechanism toward the max origination LTV configured in the Cooler V2 contract.
+The value users see can change over time, so the live contract should be treated as the source of truth for current borrowing capacity.
 :::

 Governance can update these parameters as needed.